cii-llm/rag-backend/nginx.md

 (Use sudo systemctl restart nginx if reload doesn't work for some reason).

+Run Certbot to Obtain Certificate and Configure Nginx

+`sudo certbot --nginx -d cii.tektos-ai.com`

+If successful, Certbot will confirm it obtained the certificate and modified your Nginx configuration (/etc/nginx/sites-available/rag-frontend).

+Always test your Nginx configuration before reloading:

+`sudo nginx -t`

+Apply the changes by reloading the Nginx service:

+`sudo systemctl reload nginx`

 6. Update Frontend API URL:

 Crucially, your Vue frontend now needs to send API requests to /api/... instead of directly to port 8000, because Nginx is handling the routing.